The betrayed are out in force on twitter. “Goodbye Elysian” “Last time I EVER drink Elysian Beer”

 The History of IPA Pale Ale and Industrialisation

-The history of IPA starts not in India but in a place called Burton-upon-Trent, an ordinary town in Staffordshire, Britain, where beer has probably been brewed since 1004, when an abbey was founded there.
+The history of IPA starts not in India but in London and then found its home in Burton-upon-Trent, an ordinary town in Staffordshire, Britain, where beer has probably been brewed since 1004, when an abbey was founded there.
 Monks were (and still are in Belgium) prodigious brewers, and would have used the water from the local River Trent to brew their early ale.
-What made Burton so special, therefore made it the most important centre of brewing in Britain (and even the world for a while) was the water from the river.
-Its natural minerals happened . . . → Read More: IPA – A History
+What made Burton so special, therefore made it the most important centre of brewing in Britain (and even the world for a while) was the water from the river. . . . → Read More: IPA – A History

 I picked up a copy of the magazine “All About Beer” last week, as I wanted to have a read about various things beer related, including a detailed run down of the World Beer Cup and the brews that placed.
 As nice as it is to have a list of ‘must try’ beers in a well made magazine while sitting on the train, going to my daily job, I couldn’t help but get mildly frustrated by all the categories.